lindbrook/packageRank/README.md

 the overall frequency distribution of download counts.

 Below are the distributions of logarithm of download counts for Wednesday and Saturday.
-The location of a vertical segment along the x-axis represents a download count and the height of a segment represents that download count’s frequency.
+Each vertical segment (along the x-axis) represents a download count.
+The height of a segment represents that download count’s frequency.
 The location of [‘cholera’](https://CRAN.R-project.org/package=cholera) in the distribution is highlighted in red.